Precious2804/superban/README.md

 ## Security

-If you discover any security-related issues, please email[anipreciousebuka@gmail.com](anipreciousebuka@gmail.com).
+If you discover any security-related issues, please email: [anipreciousebuka@gmail.com](anipreciousebuka@gmail.com).